Listen, I’m sitting here at 4:00 am, wide awake, and thought this would be the perfect time to write this.

-This also started in 2014, which sucks.
-I was 14 years old and my does my body surprise me with?
+This also started in 2014 and my does my body surprises me with?
 That’s right!
 Chronic Pain!!
 Whoohooo!!!!!!

 When I went to school, I would cry all the time.
 I would cry in the bathrooms, in the nurses office, after school, before school, all because I was in awful pain.
 I would have to come in late and leave early most days due to how bad my pain was.

 Eventually, it got to the point where I could say “I went to school two days this week!!”
 Or I would have my friends ask me if I were going to be coming into school that day.

 I had teachers complain to me that I was never in school.
 Mainly my last block teacher.
 I almost never made it to the end of the day.
 I was in her class probably once a week.
 After a while, I just gave up.
 I stopped caring.
 I stopped caring about getting to class or finishing a day of school because I knew it wasn’t going to happen.